TomaszTatkowski/Formedix/README.md

 # Notes
-"N/A" value from CSV file represents as -1
+"N/A" value from CSV file represented as -1

 # Request